gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+0.92.2
+- Changed some fonts in UI; updated UI appearance

+v.
 0.92.1

 Various bug fixes and some additional UI enhancements.
 Added data structure to some